grief-matters/grief-matters-cms/docs/getting-started/content-editors.md

 **5. Convert Resource:** will allow you to convert certain document types from one type to another - this will help where resources have been created as one type but are later identified as being another.

+{: .warning}
-**_IMPORTANT: Some information may be lost during the conversion process - such as if you convert a 'Book' to an 'Article' - the ISBN and Author fields will be removed_**
+Some information may be lost during the conversion process - such as if you convert a 'Book' to an 'Article' - the ISBN and Author fields will be removed